auNLP/assignment4-NER-using-LSTMs/assignment_description.md

 ├── .github
 │   └── workflows          <- workflows to automatically run when code is pushed │   │    └── pytest.yml    <- A workflow which runs pytests upon push
-├── classification         <- The main folder for scripts │   ├── tests              <- The pytest test suite
+├── ner                    <- The main folder for scripts │   ├── tests              <- The pytest test suite
 │   │   └── ...
 |   └── ...
-├── .gitignore             <- A list of files not uploaded to git └── requirement.txt        <- A requirements file of the required packages.
+├── .gitignore             <- A list of files not uploaded to git └── requirements.txt       <- A requirements file of the required packages.
 ```

 ## Intended learning goals
-- Being able to work with vector representation of a document such as tf-idf
+- Being able to work with recurrent layers in PyTorch
-  - and being able to transform a text to such representation
-- Being able to implement a neural networks and a simple logistic regression using pytorch
+- An understanding of named entity recognition, an essential task in language processing
-- Being able to make meaningful experiments which influence the performance of the model
+- Being able to make meaningful experiments that influence the performance of the model

 ## Packages which might be useful
 This includes a few additional packages which you might find useful:

-- [wasabi](https://pypi.org/project/wasabi/) is a package which allows you to create and write markdown tables which might be especially nice when creating the performance table
 - Recall from the workshop that argument can be parsed using [argparse](https://docs.python.org/3/library/argparse.html)